Where to Stay in Merida 2023: 6 Best Areas

 The plaza is overlooked by the lovely 18th-century Santa Ana church.
 The cheerful yellow face and twin steepled towers provide charming scenery for anyone enjoying a break at one of the cafes surrounding the park.

 The neighborhood is best known for its thriving arts scene, with a high number of independent art galleries in the area.
-With galleries and museums dedicated to a variety of mediums, Santa Ana is the ideal neighborhood for anyone who really wants to get familiar with the local arts and culture scene.

 Santa Ana is located at one end of the Paseo de Montejo boulevard, connecting it to the city center.
 This is a budget-friendly location to stay in if exploring the paseo Montejo is high on your list of things to do, but you don’t want to stay too far away from the heart of Merida.